Catalog -> Egg dishes -> Egg

 * The daily nutrient requirements provided by this calculator are intended for healthy adults only.
 If you have any medical conditions, are pregnant or breastfeeding, or under the age of 18, please consult a healthcare professional or a registered dietitian for personalized nutritional advice.
 Individual needs may vary, and it is important to consider your specific health circumstances when determining your dietary requirements.

-What are the health benefits of whole eggs with the shell?
+What are the health benefits of whole eggs?

 There are potential health risks associated with consuming raw eggs, including the risk of salmonella infection.
 It's important to properly handle and cook eggs to reduce the risk of foodborne illness.
 Always ensure to cook eggs thoroughly before consuming.

-Are there common allergies associated with whole eggs with the shell?
+Are there common allergies associated with whole eggs?

 Individuals may have allergies to eggs, including the protein in the egg whites or the yolk.
 It's important to be cautious when consuming whole eggs with the shell if you have an egg allergy.
 Consult a healthcare professional for allergy testing and personalized advice.